nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Adding a nurse: `add nurse`
 Adds a new nurse to the system.

-Format: `add nurse /id ID /n NAME /ph PHONE /e EMAIL /t TITLE`
+Format: `add nurse /id ID /n NAME /ph PHONE /e EMAIL /t TITLE /w WARD_NO`

 Example of usage:

-`add nurse /id 1234 /n john /ph 12341234 /e 1234@gmail.com /t staff nurse`
+`add nurse /id 001 /n Hermione Granger /ph 11111111 /e ministerForMagic@gmail.com /t Minister /w 2`

 ### Adding a ward: `add ward`
 Adds a new ward to the system.